 Flintshire County Council acknowledges its responsibility for ensuring that there is a sound system of governance.
-The Council has developed a Local Code of Corporate Governance that defines the principles that underpin the governance of the organisation.
-The Local Code forms part of the Council Constitution and can be accessed on the Council's website.
+We have developed a Local Code of Corporate Governance that defines the principles that underpin the governance of the organisation.
+The Local Code forms part of the Council Constitution and can be accessed on our website.
 A summary of the principles upon which it is based can be found later in this document.

-The Council's governance framework supports its aim as a modern public body which has the philosophy of operating as a social business which refers to it:
+Our governance framework supports our aim as a modern public body which has the philosophy of operating as a social business which refers to it:

-- being lean, modern, efficient and effective - being designed, organised and operated to meet the needs of communities and the customer; and - working with its partners to achieve the highest possible standards of public service for the well-being of Flintshire as a County.
+- being lean, modern, efficient and effective - · being designed, organised and operated to meet the needs of communities and the customer; and - working with our partners to achieve the highest possible standards of public service for the well-being of Flintshire as a County.

-To meet these aspirations the Council has set the standards of:-
+To meet these aspirations, we have set the standards of:-